kekoalasko/FSQ_Modeling/README.md

 The only file that you should need to run is `fundamentalSurface/Surface.java`.
 Because I didn't include a config file, this is also the only file that you will need to edit parameters in.
 ### Key Parameters
 debug - boolean:  Leave this `false` unless you want to look at the specific outputs of the code.
 Making it `true` will flood your console with data that you (probably) won't need getCenterError - boolean: Toggle this to `true` if you want to be given an accurate uncertainty on cluster parameters.
-To be given a less accurate estimate, change to `false` saveFSQData - boolean: Changing this to `true` will create a file `otherData/FSQPoints<fileNum>.csv` that saves the position of each quad in the FSQ space radius - double: This defines the maximum distance along the x and y axis that will be tested as a potential FSQ center, measured in units of pixels stepSize - double: This defines the step size between test FSQ centers, measured in units of pixels
+To be given a less accurate estimate, change to `false`.
+NOTE: Hasn't been bug tested while this is `false`, I believe it will not save data correctly without it being set to `true`. saveFSQData - boolean: Changing this to `true` will create a file `otherData/FSQPoints<fileNum>.csv` that saves the position of each quad in the FSQ space radius - double: This defines the maximum distance along the x and y axis that will be tested as a potential FSQ center, measured in units of pixels stepSize - double: This defines the step size between test FSQ centers, measured in units of pixels